 Leopard geckos are most active in the evenings, so it isn’t completely unheard of for your gecko to hide during the day.

 Hiding for 24 hours or more could mean something else is going on.

-Arguably the most common reason for hiding for an extended period is because the tank is too cold for them.
+The most common reason for hiding for an extended period is that the tank is too cold for them.

-These animals are cold-blooded and a warm exterior temperature to regulate and perform bodily functions.
+These animals are cold-blooded and have a warm exterior temperature to regulate and perform bodily functions.